 A: FINTRAC's guidelines state that if you use an agent or mandatary for client identification, you have to enter into a written agreement or arrangement with the agent or mandatary outlining what you expect them to do for you.
 In addition, you have to obtain from the agent or mandatary the customer information that was obtained according to the agreement or arrangement.
-CREA has prepared a template agreement for members to use when contracting the services of an agent or mandatary/Agent Agreement is available on CREA's Member Portal.
+CREA has prepared a template agreement for members to use when contracting the services of an agent or mandatary for the purposes of compliance.
+The template Identification Mandatary/Agent Agreement is available on CREA's Member Portal.
 While the terms of the agreement (pages 1 and 2) may require negotiation, the agreement contemplates the broker/agent providing the mandatary/agent with Information Records to complete any clients.
 Caution should be exercised before amending these forms as they need to be properly completed by the agent/mandatary in order to identify clients.